Varsha-D89/DataAnalytics_Raw_Dirty-/README.md

 ## Dataset Used
 - <a href="https://github.com/Varsha-D89/DataAnalytics_Raw_Dirty-/blob/main/iRobo_DataAnalytics_Raw_Dirty.xlsx">Dataset</a>
 ## Questions(XPIs)
-- What is the production trend over time?
+- 1.What is the production trend over time?
 - 2.Which machine is the most productive?
 - 3.Which machine has the highest downtime?
 - 4.Is higher downtime affecting production?